SkaikruNashoba/VerificationScript/README.md

 - Replace `[option]` with `-onlyFile` if you only want to show files, or `-onlyDir` if you only want to show directories.

 Please ensure that you have PHP installed and configured on your machine to run these scripts.

+## Developer

+Hello Developer, if you're planning to create a new script, please write it in English and adhere to the Lower Camel Case (LCC) naming convention.
+You can refer to `Base.php` for guidance.